alexdeplov/alexdeplov.github.io/content/blog/2026/life-before-smartphones-late-90s-early-2000s.md

 ### Internet and mobility

-- Mobile internet was not widespread.
+- Mobile Internet was not widespread.
 - There were no cloud ecosystems or seamless syncing.
-- Going outside often meant losing internet access completely.
+- Going outside often meant losing Internet access completely.
 You had no connection to anyone.
 If you needed to meet someone, you first had to call them to agree a time and place.
 - It could also mean having no immediate way to contact someone.
 - Maps were usually paper-based.